norrisaftcc/norrisaftcc.github.io/index.md

 # norrisaftcc.github.io

 ## Latest Post
+Do you have a moment for a story?

 # Summer of VITA
-  🚀 **Currently Building**: [claude-conduit](https://github.com/norrisaftcc/tool-claude-conduit) - An HTTP bridge connecting Claude Code to Model Context Protocol servers with a plugin ecosystem.
-Features AI personas like "Friday" (research specialist) and "Vita" (Socratic reasoning), plus sophisticated workflow management.
-Built with FLOW methodology and VIBE principles!

-Also project managing VITA, so that's new.
+project managing VITA, so that's new.

 # CSC 134 Spring Demos